ryankrabbe/buzzline-04-krabbe/README.md

 We can analyze and visualize different types of streaming data as the information arrives.

-## Steps below to run the Producer & Custom Consumer
+### Follow the steps below to run the Producer & Custom Consumer on your own!

 ## Task 3.
 Manage Local Project Virtual Environment